 This is what the Lord says: “Cursed is the one who trusts in man, who draws strength from mere flesh and whose heart turns away from the Lord .
 That person will be like a bush in the wastelands; they will not see prosperity when it comes.
 They will dwell in the parched places of the desert, in a salt land where no one lives.
 “But blessed is the one who trusts in the Lord , whose confidence is in him.
 They will be like a tree planted by the water that sends out its roots by the stream.
 It does not fear when heat comes; its leaves are always green.
 It has no worries in a year of drought and never fails to bear fruit.”
 The heart is deceitful above all things and beyond cure.
 Who can understand it?
 “I the Lord search the heart and examine the mind, to reward each person according to their conduct, according to what their deeds deserve.”
 Like a partridge that hatches eggs it did not lay are those who gain riches by unjust means.
 When their lives are half gone, their riches will desert them, and in the end they will prove to be fools.
 A glorious throne, exalted from the beginning, is the place of our sanctuary.
 Lord , you are the hope of Israel; all who forsake you will be put to shame.
 Those who turn away from you will be written in the dust because they have forsaken the Lord , the spring of living water. – Jeremiah 17:5-13

 Well this is my favorite passage in Jeremiah so far.
 It has amazingly rich water imagery and it paints a very vivid picture of what a faithful follower looks like.
-God is contrasting those who trust in “the flesh” from those who heart turns away from God with those who trust in God and whose hearts are in a constant state of seeking after God.
+God is comparing and contrasting those who trust in “the flesh”, with hearts that turn away from God, and those who trust in God and whose hearts are in a constant state of seeking after God.

 Those who choose to plant themselves by the One River that can provide Living Water will send out roots to access the water.
 The ones who send out roots to access this constant water supply will find their “leaves green”.
 They will be empowered to do what they have been called to do.
 They will be able to thrive where God has planted them and bear good fruit rather than bad fruit.